griptape-ai/griptape/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/gitbucket/gitbucket/blob/master/LICENSE)
 [![Tests](https://github.com/galaxybrain-labs/galaxybrain/actions/workflows/tests.yml/badge.svg)](https://github.com/galaxybrain-labs/galaxybrain/actions/workflows/tests.yml)

-_Turning LLMs into mighty shape rotators!_
+_Turn LLMs into mighty shape rotators!_

-GalaxyBrain is a workflow framework for large language models (LLMs).
-With GalaxyBrain, developers can define prompt completion steps, prompt rules, result validators, and more.
-Additionally, the framework adds memory capabilities to LLM workflows making it easy to handle state between steps.
+GalaxyBrain is a workflow framework designed for large language models (LLMs).
+It allows developers to define prompt completion steps, prompt rules, result validators, and more.
+The framework also enhances LLM workflows by providing memory capabilities, enabling easy handling of state between steps.

+Please note that GalaxyBrain is an experimental Python library in early development.
+Its APIs and documentation are subject to change.
+For usage examples, check out the [examples repository](https://github.com/galaxybrain-labs/galaxybrain-examples) which contains the most current examples of the library's usage.

 ## Goals

 1. Reduce surprises when it comes to working with LLMs.
-1. Focus on production use cases and CI/CD compatibility.
+1. Focus on production LLM use cases and CI/CD compatibility.
 1. Avoid bloat and keep base primitives simple.

 ## Getting Started